Liusixin/arc4nix/README.md

 arc4nix provides a set of [arcpy](http://desktop.arcgis.com/en/arcmap/10.3/analyze/arcpy/what-is-arcpy-.htm)-compatible APIs on both Windows and Linux platform. arc4nix uses ArcGIS Java Runtime SDK to provide cross-platform functionality to execute many geospatial analytical [arcpy functions](https://developers.arcgis.com/java/guide/local-server-geoprocessing-tools-support.htm).

-It is also possible to set up ArcGIS Server backend for arc4nix to run a wider range to geoprocessing functions.
-(WIP) The provided geoprocessing package is able to execute arbitrary arcpy functions.

 ## How to use
 Simply replace
 ```Python